MicroEJ/docs/SDK6UserGuide/gettingStartedIMXRT1170.rst

 The :guilabel:`AnimatedMascot` application is built and ready to be flashed on i.MX RT1170 Evaluation Kit once the hardware setup is completed.

-Flash the application on the i.MX RT1170 Evaluation Kit
+Flash the Application on the i.MX RT1170 Evaluation Kit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to flash the :guilabel:`AnimatedMascot` Application on i.MX RT1170 Evaluation Kit, the application provides the Gradle :guilabel:`runOnDevice` task.